 3. Limitation of Architecture (Point Out Bottleneck)

 You will have to do a big select statement in the tweet table to get all the tweets for a specific user whomsoever he/she is following, and that’s also in chronological order.
 Doing this every time will create a problem because the tweet table will have huge content with lots of tweets.
 We need to optimize this solution to solve this problem and for that, we will move to the high-level solution for this problem.
 Before that let’s understand the characteristics of Twitter first.

 4. Characteristics of Twitter (Traffic)

 Twitter has 300M daily active users.
-On average, every second around 6, 000 tweets are tweeted on Twitter.
-Every second 6, 00, 000 Queries made to get the timelines.
+On average, every second 6, 000 tweets are tweeted on Twitter.
+Every second 6, 00, 000 Queries are made to get the timelines.
 Each user has on average 200 followers and some users like some celebrities have millions of followers.
-This characteristic of twitter clears the following points…
+This characteristic of Twitter clears the following points…

-- Twitter has heavy read in comparison to write so we should care much more about the availability and scale of the application for the heavy read on twitter.
+- Twitter has a heavy read in comparison to writing so we should care much more about the availability and scale of the application for the heavy read on Twitter.